Wangford, West Suffolk

-Wangford is a village and former civil parish in the West Suffolk district of the English county of Suffolk.
+Wangford is a village and former civil parish, now in the parish of Brandon, in the West Suffolk district of the English county of Suffolk.
 The RAF Lakenheath airbase is west of the former parish area with the main runway extending into it.
 Wangford is located around 2 mi east of Lakenheath and 3 mi south-west of Brandon, close to the A1065 road.
+In 2001 the parish had a population of 7.

-Before it was combined with Brandon in 2015, the parish consisted of only a few scattered buildings including a church and 16th century hall and had one of the lowest populations of any parish in Suffolk with only seven residents at the 2001 census.
+Before it was combined with Brandon on 1 April 2015, the parish consisted of only a few scattered buildings including a church and 16th century hall and had one of the lowest populations of any parish in Suffolk with only seven residents at the 2001 census.
 In 2015 the parish was formally combined with the town of Brandon.

 History

 There is evidence of the parish being populated since prehistoric times.
 Palaeolithic tools such as handaxes, arrowheads and flint scrapers have been found in the parish and there is also evidence of Iron Age and Romano-British inhabitation.
 A hoard of 3000 silver and bronze coins, dating from the reign of the Roman Emperor Gallienus (AD 253-68), was discovered in a jar on Wangford Heath.
 The jar is in Moyse's Hall Museum, Bury St Edmunds, but the coins are missing.

 A Saxon inhumation burial has also been discovered in the parish.
 Glass and amber beads and a bronze gilded 'hinged handle' from the site are in the British Museum and a large cruciform brooch is in Birmingham Museum and Art Gallery.

-At the Domesday survey Wangford was recorded as Wamforda.
+At the Domesday Book survey Wangford was recorded as Wamforda.
 It was in Lackford Hundred and had 29 households.
 In the mid 19th century the parish had a population of 48 and in 1881 the population was 56.

 The western edge of the parish was used as part of the site of RAF Lakenheath during the Second World War.
 The airfield, which is still in use as a United States Air Forces in Europe operated base, was built beginning in 1940, initially as a decoy airfield.
 In the post war period it was used initially as an RAF base with operational command transferring to the USAF in 1948.